gerpark/ftsim/docs/source/usage.rst

 followed by a digit.
 Here the digit is typed instead of the letter.
 Some Picking areas consist of one Location, but they might have more Locations as well.

+Don't forget for manual transports the focus needs to be in the main window.

 Automatic transports